 The same power that makes cultural change so effective also makes it hard for people to abandon their customs and beliefs.
-Therefore, unless there is a clear and pressing need for change, there will nearly always be people who do not test their beliefs and customs.
+Unless there is a clear and pressing need for change, there will be people who do not test their beliefs and customs.
 Managers can try to push changes through with sheer force of authority, but that may only stiffen resistance.
 Personnel changes, likewise, should be a last resort.

 The first step, then, is to try to convince people of the need for change.
 This may involve running focus groups in the presence of key people, going over financial or statistical data, using outside surveys or reports, or benchmarking against competitors.
 There are many ways to get participation, but each requires respect.
 It is harder to win people over without respect for their intelligence and their traditions, or without trying to understand their views.

 It can be hard to respect those who are blocking your progress; certainly, it is easier to think of them as “resisting,” “stick-in-the-muds,” or “just not able to get it.”
 But there are often powerful reasons for their lack of participation.
-For example, people may be afraid they will work themselves right out of a job.
+For example, people may be afraid they will work themselves right out of a job; and there have almost always been failed initiatives in the past.

-There are reasons why some people resist change, just as there are reasons why you have probably resisted some changes in the past.
+There are reasons why some people resist change.
 The keys to acceptance are truly understanding their concerns, working to accommodate their needs and truthfully allay their concerns, defuse the emotions, work with the facts, and work with people instead of around or through them.
 This may sound like common sense, but in a tight schedule, with our enthusiasm for new ideas and ways of doing things and our own belief that we must be right, it is easy to overlook other people’s concerns.

 In many cases, the people who resist change have valid points which may, once you understand them fully, cause you to change or fine-tune your plans.
 I have often found that people who did not express the reasons for their resistance well (or at all) had quite valid objections which, when considered, greatly improved the outcomes.